Classic Christmas (Joe McElderry album): Background

 Before the album's official announcement, it was available to pre-order from Play.com, Amazon.co.uk and HMV's website.
 On 6 October, McElderry announced that he was working on the album on Twitter and later on his official website.
 The album features a collaboration with one of his Popstar to Operastar mentors, Rolando Villazón.
 A limited Christmas gift edition was announced, it includes the album along with his previous album, Classic, the set also includes a signed photograph, a keyring, and a tag from McElderry on the hand wrapped box.

 Promotion

 An advert was filmed, directed by Steve Lucker, it features McElderry outside in the snow, collecting logs and taking them to a large house preparing for a Christmas party, singing a selection of songs of the album.
 2 short music videos were made from the footage that was filmed, "Last Christmas" and "O Come All Ye Faithful".

 On 8 December, he performed at Durham Cathedral to an audience of 1,500, singing, "In the Bleak Midwinter" and David Essex's "A Winter's Tale", with a new verse written by Tim Rice.
 He will introduce The Nutcracker at The O2 arena from 27 December 2011 to 30 December 2011.

 Reception

-Prior the release of the album, Entertainment Focus praised the album, calling it "another winning release from Joe McElderry", giving the album 4/5 stars.
+Entertainment Focus praised the album, calling it "another winning release from Joe McElderry", giving the album 4/5 stars.
+Dan Bean of The Press found Classic Christmas a "harmless but vapid" collection of generic pop, jazz and crooning, packed with familiar seasonal standards and overproduced arrangements.
+He highlighted "O Holy Night" with Rolando Villazón as a standout and praised McElderry’s vocal ability, but criticised the album's blandness and described it as more of a "stocking filler" than an essential Christmas record.